 - Add your skewers to the grill and cook for about 3 minutes a side (remembering that there are 4 sides not just 2 when turning your steak tips).

-- When done cooking, remove from the grill and add 1 heaping tablespoon of your chimichurri rojo and cover with aluminum foil to rest for about 5-10 minutes.
+- When done cooking, remove from the grill and add ⅛ cup of your of your rojo chimichurri and cover with aluminum foil to rest for about 5-10 minutes.

 - Serve steak tips with the remainder of the rojo chimichurri on the side.